 China Highlights: Your Gateway to Chinese Cultural History

 Few nations on earth have as rich and diverse a cultural heritage as that of China.
-Since 1959, China Highlights has specialized in opening up that diversity to the interested visitor.
+Being in the travel industry since 1988, China Highlights has specialized in opening up that diversity to the interested visitor.
 Whatever inspires you to visit the Middle Kingdom, China Highlights can provide you with a tour tailored to your specific requirements.

 In order to better place the lions in the context of China's long history, see our China timeline with dynasties and major events listed.
 To place them in the context of China's broader traditions, see our item on Chinese culture.
 You may also like to see some of the architectural heritage the lions have traditionally guarded.